 The first step in coolant leak repair is identifying the source of the leak.
 Common sources include the radiator, hoses, water pump, heater core, and the engine itself.
 Here’s how to inspect each component:

-Repair Vs. Replace: Weighing Your Decision
+Repair Vs. Instead of: Weight of Your Decision

 Repair